 WEC Group has today completed a deal which sees the Coventry-based HTA Group join its growing family of businesses.

-The multi-million pound partnership will enable Lancashire-headquartered WEC Group to continue to dominate the UK's laser cutting and fabrication sector.
+The multi-million pound acquisition will enable Lancashire-headquartered WEC Group to continue to dominate the UK's laser cutting and fabrication sector.

 HTA Group, which has a 130-strong workforce and a £10 million annual turnover, joins WEC Group to create a business with 800 employees and a projected £75 million turnover.